PaddlePaddle/PaddleVideo/docs/en/model_zoo/recognition/tokenshift_transformer.md

 	top-1 score: 0.9959074258804321
 ```

-It can be seen that using the TimeSformer model trained on Kinetics-400 to predict `data/BrushingTeeth.avi`, the output top1 category id is `19`, and the confidence is 0.99.
+It can be seen that using the Token Shift Transformer model trained on UCF-101 to predict `data/BrushingTeeth.avi`, the output top1 category id is `19`, and the confidence is 0.99.
 By consulting the category id and name correspondence table, it can be seen that the predicted category name is `brushing_teeth`.

 ## Reference